Scriptorium: Saint Ferréol

 Monastic life in the Middle Ages was strictly centered around prayer and manual labor.
 In the early Middle Ages, there were many attempts to set out an organization and routine for monastic life.
 Montalembert cites one such sixth-century document, the Rule of Saint Ferréol, as prescribing that "He who does not turn up the earth with the plough ought to write the parchment with his fingers."
 As this implies, the labor required of a scribe was comparable to the exertion of agriculture and other outdoor work.
 Another of Montalembert's examples is of a scribal note along these lines: "He who does not know how to write imagines it to be no labour, but although these fingers only hold the pen, the whole body grows weary."

 Cistercians

-An undated Cistercian ordinance, ranging in date from 1119–52 (Załuska 1989) prescribed literae unius coloris et non depictae ("letters of one color and not ornamented"), that spread with varying degrees of literalness in parallel with the Cistercian order itself, through the priories of Burgundy and beyond.
+An undated Cistercian ordinance, ranging in date from 1119 to 1152 (Załuska 1989) prescribed literae unius coloris et non depictae ("letters of one color and not ornamented"), that spread with varying degrees of literalness in parallel with the Cistercian order itself, through the priories of Burgundy and beyond.

 In 1134, the Cistercian order declared that the monks were to keep silent in the scriptorium as they should in the cloister.